vespaiach/just-hooks/README.md

 - start: start list (can be list of number, string or object that has an id key)
 - end: end list (can be list of number, string or object that has an id key)
-- add: add() function will move item from start to end
+- add: add() function will move item from `start` to `end`
-- remove: remove() function will move item back from end to start
+- remove: remove() function will move item back from `end` to `start`
-- equalityCompareFn: is optional.
-This function will compare item in list with item being added or removed to see if they are matched
+- equalityCompareFn: is optional function which is used to compare items in list with items being added or removed to see if they are matched.
+Default is `===`.